alexrudall/ruby-openai/README.md

 ollama pull llama3:latest # In new terminal.
 ```

-Create a client using to your ollama server and the pulled model:
+Create a client using to your ollama server and the pulled model, and stream a conversation for free:

 ```ruby
 client = OpenAI::Client.new(